xrarch/mintia/README.md

 - [x] Demand paging.
 - [x] Up to 16 swapfiles that can dynamically grow and shrink with the needs of the system.
 - [x] Dynamic working set management.
+- [x] Extensive swapping: all user pages, along with kernel stacks, page tables, and 50% of the kernel itself, can be swapped to disk to free memory.

 ## TODO